God is a fountain flowing into itself St Dionysius

 self-referentiality.

-mind, where, as Meister Eckhart states, man becomes his own meal.
-It happens
+As Meister Eckhart eloquently puts it, in this state, man becomes his own meal.

 consciousness is becoming aware of consciousness in a loop.
 This